Submitty/Submitty/README_utm_arm.txt

    On the guest machine:

-   sudo apt install spice-vdagent spice-webdavd

-   sudo apt install davfs2
+   sudo apt install -y spice-vdagent spice-webdavd sudo apt install -y davfs2

-      * Answer the question (probably grant access?) about unpriviledged users and SUID *

-   sudo mkdir -p /usr/local/submitty/GIT_CHECKOUT
+       * Answer the question "YES" and grant access to unpriviledged users * sudo mkdir -p /usr/local/submitty/GIT_CHECKOUT

    NOTE: The command below must be re-run each time the guest machine is rebooted.
 It will require interactively entering the username &